AllyMech14/liferay-jira-userscript/README.md

 1. Adding Status Colors for easier readability.
 2. Inserting a link to Patcher portal in the ticket details.
 3. Highlighting the editor when writing internal notes for quick visual distinction.
+4. Inserting a Link to Customer Portal in the ticket details.
-4. Optional Features controlled by Toggles (via the user script menu)
+5. Optional Features controlled by Toggles (via the user script menu)

 ---